-1.2.
-Streamwise versus horseshoe vortex structures
+B. Streamwise versus horseshoe vortex structures

-Jeong & Hussain (1997) did not detect any horseshoe vortices in the channel flow simulation by Kim et al. (1987).
-Instead they extracted a coherent structure consisting of quasi-streamwise vortices by conditional sampling.
-Jimenez & Moin (1991) and Hamilton et al. (1995) observed, by shrinking the computational box, that the self-sustained turbulence is linked to the quasi-streamwise vortices, and does not depend on the outer part of the flow.
-This scenario is consistent with the model of Waleffe (1997) which states that the vortex is fed by energy from the break up of the streak.
-Jimenez & Pinelli (1999) used a method of reducing the influence of the outer flow in a numerical simulation to show that the regeneration cycle is independent on the outer flow.
+Jeong and Hussain5 did not detect any horseshoe vortices in the channel flow simulation by Kim et al.7 Instead they extracted a coherent structure consisting of quasi-streamwise vortices by conditional sampling.
+Jimenez and Moin8 and Hamilton et al.9 observed, by shrinking the computational box, that the self-sustained turbulence is linked to the quasistreamwise vortices, and does not depend on the outer part of the flow.
+This scenario is consistent with the model of Waleffe10 which states that the vortex is fed by energy from the break up of the streak.
+Jimenez and Pinelli11 used a method of reducing the influence of the outer flow in a numerical simulation to show that the regeneration cycle is independent on the outer flow.
 Thus, according to these findings, there is little interaction between the inner and outer flow.
-Consequently, it is possible to model the regeneration of turbulence via a self-sustaining process involving low-speed streak and quasi-streamwise vortex, independent on the outer flow.
+Consequently, it is possible to model the regeneration of turbulence via a self-sustaining process involving lowspeed streak and quasi-streamwise vortex, independent on the outer flow.

 On the other hand, horseshoe vortices observed in boundary layer flows reach into the outer flow.
-The regeneration of horseshoe vortices has been studied numerically by Singer & Joslin (1994) and Zhou et al. (1999) and in experiments by Acarlar & Smith (1987).
-Recently, Adrian et al. (2000) have visualized hairpin vortices in a turbulent boundary layer using particle image velocimetry (PIV).
+Experimental evidence include the work of Acarlar and Smith12 and Haidari and Smith13 in which vortices, generated by blowing fluid through a slot in the wall, were studied in a laminar boundary layer.
+The blowing was continuous in the experiment by Acarlar and Smith while a pulsed injection was used by Haidari and Smith.
+Recently, Adrian et al.14 have visualized hairpin vortices in a turbulent boundary layer using particle image velocimetry (PIV).
 They show that hairpin packets (groups of horseshoe vortices) build up the turbulent boundary layer.
 The number of vortices that constitute a packet is lower in a low Reynolds number flow than in high Reynolds number flows.
+Further experiments with conditional sampling by Christensen and Adrian15 revealed that the outer structure of the turbulent boundary layer includes spanwise vortices at a spacing and angle which are Reynolds number independent.